NYCPlanning/data-engineering-code-interview/README.md

 We love the NYC 311 service and the open data products that come with it.
 In this challenge, you will use **[311 Service Requests from 2010 to Present](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9)** on NYC Open Data, write an ETL pipeline and produce some data insight.

+## What we are looking for

+Your code interview will be evaluated based on your repo, so make sure all files you have are stored in your repo.
+Specifically we are looking at:

+- **Project scafolding**: how you name, manage, and organize your files.
+- **Reproducibility**:
+  - Ideally if it runs on your machine, it would also run on mine.
+  - make sure you document any software dependency, and installation process.
+- **Code**:
+  - clean
+  - readable
+  - DRY (Don't Repeat Yourself)
+- **Documentation**:
+  - A comprehensive `README.md` on anything that we should know about this repo.
+  - clear instructions on commands to run code and what to expect.
+  - clear documentation for functions/processes in code.
+- **Project Management**:
+  - We want to see how you manage a multi-part project and how you break down the tasks.
+  - Feel free to open up issues for yourself / make pull requests and etc so that your code progress is captured and documented.
+  - we highly **discourage** lumpped commits.

 ### Task 1: Download data

-Write a python script/notebook to download all service requests openned last week (7 days) and store the data in a csv named `raw.csv` in a folder called `data`
+Write a python script/notebook to download all service requests openned last week (7 days) and store the data in a csv named `raw.csv` in a folder called `data`.

 ### Task 2: Data Aggregation